BBQ Tips and Tricks: Smoked Brisket – King of the Smoked Meats

 The golden rule of brisket prep is “slow and low.”
 To transform a tough cut into a tender delight, the meat needs to cook slowly at a low cooking temperature.
 To cook a full brisket in time for dinner, you may want to fire up the smoker before breakfast.

-Here are some tips for grilling smoked brisket just right:
+Here are some tips for smoking a brisket just right:

 - Trim the fat to a thickness of ¼ inch.

 - Inject the meat 12 to 24 hours before cooking.
 If injecting, you want your injection to be at room temperature, and you want to inject in a one- to two-inch checkerboard pattern across all the meat.

 - Season the smoked brisket.
 Whether using a dry rub or wet sauce, you want to season the brisket before it goes into the smoker.
 You can do it right before putting it in, or when you do your injection the day before.
 We prefer a dry rub to start.
 Place the brisket on a clean sheet pan.
 Shake spices over the entire brisket until it is covered in a heavy covering of spice.
 Gently pat (do not rub) the spice onto the brisket to help it stick.
 Flip the brisket over and spice the other side in the same way.